Skip to content

 FUTU_CLIENT_SIG_PROACTIVE_REFRESH=1 ./futu-opend ...

-Why default OFF: backend acceptance of multi-hour-ahead refresh vs "too early" reject is not real-machine verified (pitfall #42).
-Verify path:
+Why default OFF: server acceptance of multi-hour-ahead refresh vs "too early" reject can depend on account and server state.
+Validate with:

 1. Start daemon: FUTU_CLIENT_SIG_PROACTIVE_REFRESH=1 RUST_LOG=info futu-opend ...